La Gaufresenque, the Gallo-Roman village of potters

-This ancient Gallo-Roman village of potters appeared in the 1st century AD.
+This ancient Gallo-Roman village of potters dates from the 1st century AD.

-Contadomagus – The market where the two rivers meet – developed indeed on the fertile land at the confluence of the rivers Tarn and Dourbie.
+Contadomagus – The market where the two rivers meet – indeed developed on fertile land, at the confluence of the rivers Tarn and Dourbie.

 The Roman potters obviously thought that this was a prime location!

 Indeed, the land contained large deposits of clay.